Specific Learning Disability

 A specific learning disability (SLD) is

-a disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, which disorder may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or do mathematical calculations, including conditions such as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia.
+a disorder in one or more of the basic psychological processes involved in understanding or in using language, spoken or written, which may manifest itself in the imperfect ability to listen, think, speak, read, write, spell, or do mathematical calculations and includes conditions such as perceptual disabilities, brain injury, minimal brain dysfunction, dyslexia, and developmental aphasia.
 (IDEA)

 Strengths

-While students with dyslexia struggle to read, it doesn’t mean that they have, in any way, diminished capacity intellectually.
-Many brilliant people struggle with dyslexia, such as Leonardo Da Vinci, Christopher Tonkin, Picasso, Roald Dahl, Tom Walsh, Albert Einstein, Pollock, Richard Benson, etc. Strengths include creativity, empathetic awareness, making connections, problem solving, observant, big-picture thinkers, strong narrative reasoning skills, and three-dimensional thinking (Cole, 2019).
-Many people with dyslexia can be gifted in many areas, such as mathematics, sports, music, design, drama, mechanics, physics, etc. (Moats & Dakin, 2017).
+While students with dyslexia struggle to read, it doesn’t mean that they have, in any way, diminished intellectual capacity.
+Many brilliant people struggle with dyslexia, such as Leonardo Da Vinci, Christopher Tonkin, Picasso, Roald Dahl, Tom Walsh, Albert Einstein, Pollock, and Richard Benson, among others.
+Strengths include creativity, empathetic awareness, ability to make connections, problem solving, observant, big-picture thinking, strong narrative reasoning skills, and three-dimensional thinking (Cole, 2019).
+Many people with dyslexia can be gifted in many areas, such as mathematics, sports, music, design, drama, mechanics, and physics, among others (Moats & Dakin, 2017).

 Much like students with dyslexia, students with dyscalculia have many strengths.
-While they may not excel at math, they excel at many other things.
-Some of their common strengths include “creativity, problem-solving, intuitive and strategic thinking and having a love of words” (Lexxic, 2022).
-Some additional strengths include communication, problem-solving, big-picture thinking, and artistic abilities (University of Oxford, 2023).
+While they may not excel at math, they excel at many other skills.
+Some of their common strengths include “creativity, problem solving, intuitive and strategic thinking and a love of words” (Lexxic, 2022).
+Other additional strengths include communication, big-picture thinking, and artistic abilities (University of Oxford, 2023).

-Students with dysgraphia also tend to be strong problem solvers.
-They also tend to be good at storytelling, leading, and recalling information orally (Exceptional Individuals, 2023).
-It is important that teachers encourage students to work within their strengths to ensure a higher level of self-worth and resiliency when tackling parts of their academics that they struggle most with.
+Students with dysgraphia also tend to be strong problem solvers, as well as good at storytelling, leading, and oral recall of information (Exceptional Individuals, 2023).
+Teachers can encourage students to work within their strengths to ensure a higher level of self-worth and resiliency when they struggle with the challenging parts of their academics.

 Needs

-Because students with dyslexia exhibit challenges when it comes to word recognition, it is important to understand that these students require additional support when it comes to things like learning to speak, learning to read, comprehending what is read, and learning a foreign language (Moats and Dakin, 2017).
-Students with dyscalculia experience challenges related to “number sense” and may need additional support when it comes to understanding numbers and what they represent numerically (Understood).
-Lastly, students with dysgraphia experience challenges related to writing legibly, spelling, and sentence structure (Medical News Today).
-To support students with dysgraphia, teachers will want to give students options to support the act of writing, like pen grippers or paper with raised lines to help students with their writing, transparency in grading practices, offering students alternative ways to complete assignments, and providing additional time to complete assignments and tests when needed.
+When it comes to word recognition, students with dyslexia require additional support with tasks such as learning to speak, learning to read, comprehending what they read, and learning a foreign language (Moats and Dakin, 2017).
+When it comes to “number sense,” students with dyscalculia may need additional support with understanding numbers and their numerical representation (Understood).
+Because students with dysgraphia face challenges with writing legibly, spelling, and understanding sentence structure (Medical News Today), teachers can offer options that support the act of writing, such as pen grippers or paper with raised lines, transparency in grading practices, alternative ways to complete assignments, and additional time to complete assignments and tests when needed.

 Supporting Students with a Specific Learning Disability